-From version 1.3.0 on it is possible to put one or more normal TP4 files on the disc of the controller.
-The name of the files doesn't matter, because the settings dialog is reading the directory on the controller and show all files found with an extension TP4.
-If no TP4 - file was found on the controller, the default file tpanel.tp4 is set in the settings dialog.
+From version 1.3.0 on it is possible to put one or more normal TP4 files on the disc of the NetLinx.
+The name of the files doesn't matter, because the settings dialog is reading the directory on the NetLinx and show all files found with an extension TP4.
+If no TP4 - file was found on the NetLinx, the default file tpanel.tp4 is set in the settings dialog.
+Of course this works only if a valid IP address or a network name was defined.
+Additionally the FTP access of the NetLinx must be enabled.

-If TPanel is started and there is no surface found, it tries to connect to the controller via FTP (File Transfer Protocol) with the credentials defined in the settings.
+If TPanel is started and there is no surface found, it tries to connect to the NetLinx via FTP (File Transfer Protocol) with the credentials defined in the settings.
 If it succeeds and a file is found, then it downloads the file and unpacks it.
 Afterward TPanel loads the fresh surface and displays it.